 All user accounts are created via the UW NetID account system.
 Where appropriate, you should use a Shared NetIDs for non-person entities that have a need to authenticate; service accounts, scheduled tasks, and the like should use an shared NetID.

-All groups are created via the Groups Web Service which is an interface to the Groups Service which are then subsequently synchronized to NETID domain (and subsequentl Azure AD).
+All groups are created via the Groups Web Service which is an interface to the Groups Service which are then subsequently synchronized to NETID domain (and subsequentl Entra ID ).
 If, for some reason, the namespace enforced by GS isn’t compatible with your needs, e.g. a vendor product that is hard-coded for a specific group name, then feel free to escalate this issue.